timewave-computer/vault-indexer/README.md

-# Indexer
+# Indexer + API app

-## Architecture
-- Main indexer process starts, loads config for what to index and what to connect to, connects to the eth client and database, starts up channels for data transformation after ingestion
-- Begins event processing
-   1. for each contract and event in the config, process historical events. for each event, save in DB and send to post processing (positions)
-   2. for each contract and event in the config, subscribe to event. as they come in, send to processing
-- Passes data to post-process after event ingestion
-    1. from positions channel: read and process positions

-## Requirements
+The project has 3 parts
+- Postgres DB - schema defined in `supabase` hosted by supabase, uses some of their tools
+- Indexer "ETL" go code in `go-indexer` - long-running server that
-1. connecting to an evm node in go
+    - connects to an ethereum node
-2. consuming a config file for what to index (with a sample config file)
-3. loading in all events that already occured
-4. listening to new events once log is processed
+    - reads events for specific contracts (configured in `indexer-config`)
-5. writing events to postgres
+    - write events to DB
-6. postgres transforms events table to Positions table as the Events table gets written
+    - transforms events into data required for the app (accounts, positions, etc)
+- Next JS API app in `app` - easy way to host the API. reads from the same schema.
+Deployed on vercel.

-## Prereqs
+## Database
+### Prerequisites
+- npm
-- go
+- docker
 - supabase installed globally (`npm install supabase --save-dev`)
-- docker

-## Database
 ### Start locally
 start docker
 ```bash